 The Annual Security Report (ASR) is prepared by the Director and Associate Director of Public Safety and Emergency Management in collaboration with the Clery compliance committee and various campus departments including Student Housing, Student Services, Student Conduct, Title IX Office, and Facilities.
-The Public Safety Department also conducts outreach and establishes collaborative relationships with local law enforcement agencies to gather statistical Clery reporting.
-These agencies work closely with the Public Safety Department by serving public property areas adjacent to the college as well as identified non-campus properties that the Public Safety Department does not patrol or provide response to.
-Statistical data found on pages 4 through 9 reflects the totals of Clery reportable crimes, hate crimes, and violations of state and local drug, liquor, and weapons laws (including arrests or referrals for discipline) occurring within the College's Clery geography.
+In addition to the three most recent calendar years concerning the number, this report contains safety information and campus policy informan.
+In order to provide accurate crime statistics the Director and Associate Director of the Public Safety Department have fostered collaborative relationships with local law enforcement agencies.
+These agencies work closely with the Public Safety Department by serving public property areas adjacent to the college as well as identifying crime statistics for non-campus properties that Public Safety Officers do not patrol or provide response to.

+Statistical data found on pages 4 through 14 reflects the totals of Clery reportable crimes, hate crimes, and violations of state and local drug, liquor, and weapons laws (including arrests or referrals for discipline) occurring within the College's Clery geography.
 Reports made in good faith were collected from the Public Safety Department, Campus Security Authorities (CSAs), local law enforcement, and the appropriate law enforcement agencies with jurisdiction over non-campus properties.
+The statistical information gathered by the Department of Education is available to the public through the ED website: https://ope.ed.gov/campussafety/#/

 This document is free of charge and readily available to all current and prospective students, faculty, and staff.
 To receive a hard copy of this report, please contact: Public Safety at (206) 592-3218.
-A copy of this report will be distributed via email to all current students and current employees by October 1st, 2022.
+A copy of this report will be distributed via email to all current students and current employees by October 1st, 2023.